amoAHCP/vxms/vxms-core/README.md

    }
 ```

-Since Vxms 1.1 you can use a static initializer to activate Vxms on a plain Vert.x *Verticle*.
+Since Vxms 1.1 you can use a static initializer, to activate Vxms on a plain Vert.x *Verticle*.
 Keep in mind, that the initialization must be the the last step in you configuration and that the verticle must be annotated with *@ServiceEndpoint*

 ```java
    @ServiceEndpoint